OrionNebula/hyper-media-control/README.md

     isRunning: true | false, // True if the player this is intended to control is running.
 False otherwise.
     state: 'playing' | 'paused' | 'stopped', // The state of playback.
     progress: 3000, // Progress through the track, in milliseconds.
 This field is optional.
+    repeat: 'one' | 'all' | 'none', // The player's repeat setting.
+This field is optional.
+    shuffle: true | false, // The player's shuffle status.
+This field is optional.
+    volume: 0.5, // The player's volume setting, as a fraction of 1.
+This field is currently unused.
     track: { // The currently playing track.
         name: 'name', // The playing track's name.
         artist: 'artist', // The playing track's artist.